 What kinds of clients do you generally work with?

 I’m open to working with any clients who want to reevaluate their relationship with productivity, although the majority of my clients are academics, creatives, and entrepreneurs.
 I have worked with many graduate students who are writing their dissertations and also with professors who are trying to establish balance between research, teaching, service, and non-work activities.
 I especially appreciate working with clients who live with chronic health issues, like chronic illness or chronic pain.
-Many of my clients come to me via recommendation from a friend, although my clients also find me on Instagram or via my podcast interviews.
+Many of my clients come to me via recommendation, although my clients also find me on Instagram or via my podcast interviews.

 What are your credentials?

-I have been coaching clients in productivity since 2018, and I have been an educator for over a decade.
+I have been coaching clients in productivity since 2018, and I have been an educator and writing mentor for over a decade.
 I am professional scholar, trained researcher and writer, and I have three graduate degrees: an MFA, an MA, and a Ph.D.
 I take Productivity Coaching very seriously, which means I study and practice the tools I teach to my clients.
-I have published over 100 blog posts and three online articles about a myriad of productivity theories, practices, and approaches, and I have been interviewed on three podcasts.
-In 2021, I will add to my Coaching portfolio when I pursue a Professional Certification from the International Federation of Coaching.
+I have published over 100 blog posts and three online articles about a myriad of productivity theories, practices, and approaches, and I have been interviewed on four podcasts.
 You can read my CV here.

 What is your coaching philosphy?